kubeflow/website/content/docs/aws/troubleshooting-aws.md

 /tmp/kubeflow-aws/scripts/kfctl.sh: line 485: env.sh: No such file or directory
 ```

-When you run generate/apply platform/k8s, Please make sure your follow steps and run command under ${KFAPP} folder
+When you run generate/apply platform/k8s, Please make sure you verify the following steps and run your command from within the ${KFAPP} folder.

 ### kfapp already exists